-Origins: Current Events in Historical Perspective is a publication of Ohio State's and Miami University's Departments of History.
-They regular publish articles, book reviews, videos, and podcasts on timely historical subjects.
-Additionally, they have a lot of great resources for teachers.
+Origins is a publication of Ohio State's and Miami University's Departments of History.
+They regularly publish articles, book reviews, videos, and podcasts on timely historical subjects.
+Additionally, they also provide lesson plan resources for teachers.

 2016 NEH Summer Institute "Central Asia in World History" Unit Plans

 Cspiana is a digital toolbox to find resources and sources of information about Central Asia and the Caucasus.
 Created by the Davis Center at Harvard University

 EDSITEment contains lesson plans and educator resources from the National Endowment for the Humanities.

 The Global Literature in Libraries Initiative strives to raise the visibility of world literature for adults and children at the local, national and international levels.
 They do so by facilitating close and direct collaboration between translators, librarians, publishers, editors, and educators, because they believe that these groups in collaboration are uniquely positioned to help libraries provide support and events to engage readers of all ages in a library framework that explores and celebrates literature from around the world.
 A database for GLLI can also be found here.

 Similar to Ohio State's Knowledge Bank, OER Commons is a public digital library of open educational resources.
 Explore, create, and collaborate with educators around the world to improve curriculum.